Kinematic topologies of black holes: Introduction

 Recent observations, including gravitational wave measurements from coalescing binaries \cite{LIGOScientific:2016aoc} and images of supermassive black hole candidates in M87 \cite{EventHorizonTelescope:2019dse} and Sgr A* \cite{EventHorizonTelescope:2022wkp} by the Event Horizon Telescope, have allowed for the identification of black holes in our universe.
 In addition to predicting the existence of an event horizon \cite{Penrose:1969pc}, general relativity also describes the behavior of surrounding matter, which can be modeled as massless photons and massive particles.
 By studying the kinematics of these particles, researchers can identify the most salient geodesic features, including null-like light rings (LRs) of photons and timelike circular orbits of massive particles, referred to as particle rings (PRs), around central black holes.

 The event horizon is a global property of a black hole spacetime and does not form at a particular time \cite{Cardoso:2019rvt}.
 Similarly, null-like LRs do not evolve with time \cite{Claudel:2000yi}.
 However, the existence and properties of PRs depend on the energy and angular momentum of the massive particles.
 A recent study using topology \cite{Cunha:2020azh} has proven that an equilibrium stationary, axisymmetric, asymptotically flat black hole spacetime will always have at least one LR.
 This conclusion also holds for horizonless spacetimes \cite{Guo:2020qwk} and asymptotically Anti-de Sitter (AdS) \cite{Ghosh:2021txu} and de Sitter (dS) spherical spacetimes \cite{Wei:2020rbh}.
 Researchers have also investigated the kinematic topologies of PRs around asymptotically flat, spherically symmetric black holes \cite{Ye:2023gmk} and axisymmetric black holes \cite{Wei:2022mzv}, discovering that PRs always come in pairs for a fixed angular momentum of the massive particles.
+Besides, we note that it was shown that the asymptotically Melvin spacetime may admit no LRs outside the event horizon \cite{Junior:2021dyw}.

 Black holes are surrounded by massless photons and massive particles, which are essential to astrophysical observations.
 A question that arises is whether an equilibrium black hole spacetime always has null-like LRs and PRs in a general setting.
 This paper aims to answer this intriguing question by generalizing the findings of previous studies \cite{Cunha:2020azh,Wei:2020rbh,Ye:2023gmk,Wei:2022mzv}.
 Our proposed theorem on the kinematic topologies of LRs and PRs around black holes is as follows: A (3+1)-dimensional, non-extremal, stationary, axisymmetric (or static spherically symmetric) black hole spacetime with $\mathbb{Z}_2$ symmetry and a spherical Killing horizon, will have an odd number of LRs, irrespective of the spacetime's asymptotic properties.
 In contrast, the number of PRs is even for asymptotically flat and asymptotically AdS spacetimes but odd for asymptotically dS spacetimes.